- How John Hillenbrand knew it was time to retire

 You recently decided to retire.
 What told you now was the time?

 As I told my team, one major outcome of the pandemic is that it caused me to reassess my priorities and focus on the few things that matter most – health, wellness, family, and friends.
 Since working from home since March 2020, I was surprised to find remote work far more effective than I had expected.
 At the same time, it was clear to me that to fully perform my duties, I would eventually have to resume a regular cadence of travel – to customers, manufacturing sites, key suppliers, etc. Being someone who strives to lead by example, when you’re no longer willing to do what you expect your team members to do, it’s time to move on.

 A friend of mine prefers the term “rewirement.”
 After a few weeks, I see his point.
 No matter where we may be in our respective personal and career trajectories, we’re all “works in progress,” who have the ability to reprioritize and “rewire” ourselves for whatever we’re facing.
 I hope this chapter gives my wife, Frances, and me the freedom to be more intentional regarding how we spend our time and allows us to pursue what interests us.

 You assumed the role of VP and Chief Innovation Officer at Owens Corning in March 2008.
 As you think back to that time, which primary responsibilities of that role were you most prepared to carry out, and which responsibilities were you least prepared to execute?

 Innovation is not a simple cut and paste exercise.
-While there are best practices you may want to emulate and implement within your business or at a corporate level, your choices need to be made in the context of a multi-year plan that creates visible and meaningful business impact.
+While there are best practices you may want to emulate and implement within your business or at a corporate level, your choices must be made in the context of a multi-year plan that creates a visible and meaningful business impact.